What are the risk levels when working alone?

 In the event of a critical hazard, severe acute impairment of health may result.
 The person is no longer able to act in an emergency.

-Table 1: Classification according to hazard levels; determination of the hazard number.
-Source: DGUV Rule 112-139 Use of personal emergency signal systems, p.16
+Classification according to hazard levels in accordance with DGUV Rule 112-139 Use of personal emergency signal systems.

 It is important to bear in mind that the three hazard levels only serve as a guide and that an individual risk assessment is required for each specific work situation.